harness/developer-hub/docs/platform/authentication/authentication-overview.md

 Public access to resources allows you to grant public access to view Harness resources without requiring authentication.

-:::info note
+:::note

 Currently, with this feature, you can allow public access to your pipelines.
-For more information, go to [Allow public access to executions](/docs/platform/pipelines/allow-public-access-to-executions).
+For more information, go to [Allow public access to executions](/docs/platform/pipelines/executions-and-logs/allow-public-access-to-executions).

 :::